 Penalties for non-compliance can be steep, especially if a state determines the failure was willful.
 Some states impose fraud penalties that are significantly higher than standard late-payment penalties—sometimes exceeding the original tax amount itself.

-Reputational and operational disruption
+Reputational and Operational Disruption

 An audit consumes significant management time and attention, pulling focus away from growing the business.
 If a state places a tax lien on your business, it becomes a public record that can damage relationships with suppliers, lenders, and customers.